The Friday Happy List: 30th January 2015

 1. Dressing like a writer

 I don’t believe in the whole ‘fake it til you make it’ idea, because it just seems like a really bad plan to try and fake competence at something that is difficult.
-You will 100% be found out.
-I know this from that time I tried to win the Grand National all by myself, no horse or anything.
-Then again, when it comes to cardigans, well… I’m not a real writer, but dressing like a writer is something I can do.
+But when it comes to cardigans, well… I’m not a real writer, but dressing like a writer is something I can do.
 It’s been a month of people sending me Internet Treasure, so here is this from my pal Gemma.
 I love a good cardigan, and I also love filling the pockets with ink-stained pens, ciggies and a hipflask.
 Pass me my monocle, I am thinking.

 By the supremely talented Kate Gavino